animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 1. Centripetal acceleration of just the Earth around just the Sun.
 2. Gravitational acceleration of just the human towards the Sun.
-3. Gravitational acceleration of just the human towards the Earth (and vice versa, but we can discount that).
+3. Gravitational acceleration of just the human towards the Earth.
+4. Gravitational acceleration of just the Earth towards just the human. (negligible)

 If 1 $\neq$ 2, then a centripetal wind exists!